opsani/servox/README.md

 * **Connectors** - Connectors are pluggable components that enable the servo to interact with external systems such as metrics providers
 (Prometheus, Datadog, New Relic, etc), orchestration technologies (Kubernetes, cloud provider APIs, etc), or load generators.
-Every major funtional component (including the servo itself) is a connector that inherits from the `Connector` base class.
+Every major functional component (including the servo itself) is a connector that inherits from the `Connector` base class.
 Connectors can process events dispatched from the servo (see Events below), provide services to the user (see CLI below), and interact with other connectors.
 * **Servo** - The Servo class models the active set of connectors and configuration that is executing.
 The servo handles connectivity with the Opsani Optimizer API (see Optimizer below) and is responsible for the primary concerns of connectivity management and event handling.